What Medicine Can Learn From Doctors And Researchers With Disabilities

 What's giving you hope for the future of disability representation in science and medicine right now?

-A number of researchers, including deaf and hard of hearing individuals and individuals with other types [of disabilities], have created an [informal] research group.
+A number of researchers, including deaf and hard-of-hearing individuals and individuals with other types [of disabilities], have created an [informal] research group.
 It's an amazing group of people who are trying to rally the troops and push forward.
 I think this represents a seismic shift — we have been in our silos with [our] disabilities.
 We are getting louder, starting to reach out to each other.

-Another thing is the #DocsWithDisabilities movement on Twitter that my colleague, Lisa Meeks, started.
+Another thing is the #DocsWithDisabilities movement on Twitter that my colleague Lisa Meeks started.
 The stories and comments have pushed me to keep this momentum going even when I have had hard days.

 Susie Neilson is an intern on NPR's Science Desk.
 Follow her on Twitter @susieneilson or email her at sneilson@npr.org.